- Career Center Home

 - A welcome pack to begin, full of ‘essentials’ to get started

-- The position is based in our Clayfield rooms but may involve some service provision at our other school sites in East Brisbane, Ascot, Clayfield or Bracken Ridge.
+- The position is based in our new Clayfield rooms but may involve some service provision at our other school sites in East Brisbane, Ascot, Clayfield or Bracken Ridge.

 The Benefits of Working With Us?